-Big files = good Why bigger is sometimes better
+Big files are good Why bigger is sometimes better

 I’m not the first to say big files are often better, but I want to add some of my own reasons.